edHelper.com

 By Vickie Chao

 2 Of course, the phrase Puma concolor might be a term that most people are not familiar with.
-But names like "cougar," "puma," "mountain lion," "Florida panther," or "catamount" are something we for sure have heard of.
-And surprisingly, they are all aliases of Puma concolor.
-As a matter of fact, Puma concolor has so many different common names in the English language that there are probably more than 40 ways of calling it.
+But names like "cougar," "puma," "mountain lion," "Florida panther," or "catamount" are something we have heard.
+And, surprisingly, they are all aliases of Puma concolor.
+As a matter of fact, Puma concolor has so many different common names in the English language that there are probably more than forty names for it.

 For the complete story with questions: click here for printable